logo

 upsert(name, Ctor, style, container, hooks): Graphic Creation/Update

 When creating custom elements, you will frequently use the upsert method.
-It is an abbreviation for "update or insert", responsible for adding or updating graphics in elements:
+It's short for "update or insert", responsible for adding or updating graphics in elements:

 upsert(key: string, Ctor: { new (...args: any[]): DisplayObject }, style: Record<string, any>, container: DisplayObject);